- Gender identity is a person’s internal feelings of being a woman, man, both, neither or something else.

 What is gender identity?

 Gender identity is a person’s internal feelings of being a woman, man, both, neither or something else.
 Many people have a gender identity and/or gender expression (how a person shows their gender through their appearance or behavior) that matches their sex assigned at birth.
-However, some people have a gender identity or gender expression that is different from their sex assigned at birth; these people might use the term “transgender” or “gender nonconforming” to describe their gender identity.
+However, many people have a gender identity or gender expression that is different from their sex assigned at birth; these people might use the term “transgender” or “gender nonconforming” to describe their gender identity.

 What is gender dysphoria?